 Shiraz has 15 years of secondary art teaching experience in the UK, Africa, Middle East and New Zealand including leading art departments and being a Dean.
 Her qualifications include a BA(Hon) in Visual Communication Design and Post Graduate Certificate in Education in Secondary Art.
 Shiraz is a fine artist who has exhibited internationally, created murals with children and currently immersed in the art of paper quilling.

 Susan has attended courses at Auckland Studio potters, Chelsea Potters and Western Potters.
 She has 20 years of experience in ceramic tuition for adults and children at Kelston Boys High and Freyberg Community Education.
 Susan has technical experience of hand building; slab method, pinch potting, coiling, slip casting and clay modelling, decorating with slip trailing, graffito, Mishima and working with glazes.

 Susannah is an exhibiting artist specialising in water colour, oil and acrylic painting and drawing, a published author, illustrator, and art teacher both for adults and children.
 She holds a Bachelor of Design and Visual Arts, is a flute teacher and a former primary school teacher.

-Trina is an artist, graphic designer and teacher.
+Trina is an artist, graphic designer, teacher and mother.
 Running a graphic design business with her partner from home for 25 years meant she could also support her 3, divergent children navigate the education system.
-She has extensive experience as a learner support teacher for divergent students - children who are visual spacial, who think in pictures.
-These art and teaching skills are in use today in her work as a teacher aide at Pinehurst school.
+12 years in the wonderful world of learning at Playcentre allowed her to support both her children and families within the community.
+Creative skills were valued at her children’s school where she became a valued learner support teacher for divergent students; children who are visual spacial, who think in pictures.
 Trina’s classes are fun and warm and diverse, mainly geared for primary age children where they get to sculpt, paint, draw and make an array of craft-based projects.